junxit/us-congress-bills-111/metadata.md

 - 2009-02-24 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-02-24 — On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 323 - 95 (Roll no. 76). (text: CR 2/23/2009 H1617)
 - 2009-02-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 323 - 95 (Roll no. 76).(text: CR 2/23/2009 H1617)
+- 2009-02-25 — Received in the Senate.
+- 2009-03-12 — Read twice and referred to the Committee on Environment and Public Works.